dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```

+The response indicates that the response can be cached for a maximum of 1000 seconds, and that it is only for the clients use as indicated by the "private" value.

 ### ETags
 In addition to Cache-Control headers, a response may also contain an ETag, or an Entity Tag.
 Think of it as the digital fingerprint of the resource.